 - Gender: Due to lower estrogen levels, females quickly develop osteopenia after menopause.

-- Age: Being older than age 50 makes you more susceptible to osteopenia.
+- Age: If your older than age 50 makes you more susceptible to osteopenia.
 Almost every person loses 0.5% of their bone mass every year after age 50.
 Almost half of Americans develop osteopenia after reaching 50 years of age.

 - Genetics: Having a hereditary history of lower BMD increases the risk of developing osteopenia by over 50%.

-- Lifestyle factors: Several factors such as a low-quality diet with poor nutrition, inadequate exercise, lack of calcium and vitamin D, smoking, alcohol consumption, early menopause, removal of ovaries before menopause, taking some medications like steroids, etc.
+- Lifestyle factors: Several factors such as a low-quality diet with poor nutrition, inadequate exercise, lack of calcium and vitamin D, smoking, alcohol consumption, early menopause, removal of ovaries before menopause, taking some medications such as steroids, etc.

 Certain other conditions also increase the risk of developing osteopenia.
 These includes (Torpy, Lynm, & Glass, 2006):

 - Certain inflammatory conditions such as rheumatoid arthritis, lupus, etc.

 How Do Spinal Specialists Diagnose Osteopenia?